 - We have incurred significant losses since our incorporation.
 We expect to incur losses over the next several years and may never achieve or maintain profitability.
 As of December 31, 2013, we had an accumulated deficit of \$98.4 million. - We will need substantial additional funding.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.
+In particular, we will need to raise additional funds to conduct our planned Phase 2 clinical trial of CRLX101 in neoadjuvant rectal cancer and pivotal clinical trial of CRLX101 in ovarian cancer.
 If we elect to obtain any additional debt financing, our ability to do so may be limited by covenants we have made under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and our pledge to Lighthouse Capital of substantially all of our assets, other than our intellectual property, as collateral. - Our approach to the discovery and development of product candidates based on our dynamic tumor targeting platform is unproven, and we do not know whether we will be able to develop any products of commercial value. - We are particularly dependent on the success of our product candidate, CRLX101.
 If we are unable to develop, obtain marketing approval for or successfully commercialize CRLX101, either alone or through a collaboration, or experience significant delays in doing so, our business could be materially harmed. - Clinical drug development involves a lengthy and expensive process with an uncertain outcome.
 We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
 The clinical development of our product candidates is susceptible to the risk of failure inherent in drug development, including failure to demonstrate efficacy, the occurrence of unacceptable adverse events and determination by the FDA or other applicable regulatory authorities that a drug candidate is not approvable. - We are currently focusing the clinical development of CRLX101 on combinations with Avastin in relapsed renal cell carcinoma and relapsed ovarian cancer and with Xeloda and radiotherapy in neoadjuvant rectal cancer and may focus on additional combinations in the future.
 If the FDA revokes its approval of, or if safety, efficacy, manufacturing or supply issues arise with, either Avastin or Xeloda, or any other therapeutic that we use in combination with CRLX101 in the future, we may be unable to market CRLX101 or may experience significant regulatory delays or supply shortages, and our business could be materially harmed. - We believe we may, in some instances, be able to secure approval from the FDA or comparable non-U.S. regulatory authorities to use accelerated development pathways.
 If unable to obtain such approval, we may be required to conduct additional preclinical studies or clinical trials beyond those that we contemplate, which could increase the expense of obtaining, and delay the receipt of, necessary marketing approvals. - We rely on third parties to conduct investigator sponsored trials, or ISTs, and other clinical trials of our product candidates.
 Any failure by a third party to meet its obligations with respect to the clinical development of our drug candidates may delay or impair our ability to obtain regulatory approval for our product candidates.
 We do not control the design or administration of ISTs, and our reliance on third parties to conduct the ISTs could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.